-G.2.1 A system of effective internal controls shall be maintained that assures only properly authorized expenditures, recordings of financial transactions, and accounting entries are executed and provides for the physical security of City funds and assets.

-- G.2.2 The City's Internal Audit function should conduct its work in accordance with generally accepted government auditing standards to ensure the independence of its findings. - G.2.3 Periodic financial reviews will be conducted to assure that adequate internal controls exist, at a reasonable cost, and that fiscal practices are in compliance with Federal, State and City rules and regulations. - G.2.4 Operational audits will be conducted to evaluate the efficiency and effectiveness of City functions. - G.2.5 Performance audits will be conducted regularly on a schedule set by on a schedule set by Council the City Manager to Manager to verify that the performance data reported by each Department is complete, valid and accurate. - G.2.6 The City's cash handling practices shall be reviewed at least quarterly, as required by the City Charter, in order to safeguard the City's cash assets.
+- G.2.1 A system of effective internal controls shall be maintained that assures only properly authorized expenditures, recordings of financial transactions, and accounting entries are executed and provides for the physical security of City funds and assets. - G.2.2 The City's Internal Audit function should conduct its work in accordance with generally accepted government auditing standards to ensure the independence of its findings. - G.2.3 Periodic financial reviews will be conducted to assure that adequate internal controls exist, at a reasonable cost, and that fiscal practices are in compliance with Federal, State and City rules and regulations. - G.2.4 Operational audits will be conducted to evaluate the efficiency and effectiveness of City functions. - G.2.5 Performance audits will be conducted regularly on a schedule set by Council to verify that the performance data reported by each Department is complete, valid and accurate. - G.2.6 The City's cash handling practices shall be reviewed at least quarterly, as required by the City Charter, in order to safeguard the City's cash assets.